 You get the point — there’s a template of sorts for sharing startup news.

 But what if your job is to shed light on a global company that is the tech behind the tech?
 This is the PR challenge some gargantuan companies face, and startup PR folks can learn a lot from them.
 Let me explain…

-Earlier this year, I was interviewed for Mashable’s Small Business video series, which was intended to highlight Onclusive’s outlook on everything from leadership to fostering innovation.
+Earlier this year, I was interviewed for Mashable’s Small Business video series, which was intended to highlight AirPR’s outlook on everything from leadership to fostering innovation.

 In my usual rush to prep, I attached my microphone to my collar with a teeny piece of strategically shaped adhesive, used Scotch Tape to hold the mic wire inside my dress, and jotted some stats I wanted to remember onto a few Post-it Notes.